A profile for each of the Executive Management Team can be viewed by clicking on the position links above.

 Murrindindi Shire Council's Organisation Structure can be viewed by downloading either of the documents below.

-Download Organisation Structure(DOC, 106KB)
+Download Organisation Structure(PDF, 106KB)

 Livia commenced in the role of Chief Executive Officer at Murrindindi Shire Council in June 2021.
 Before taking on this role, Livia was the General Manager Strategy and Innovation at Western Water for six years.